Table of Contents

 Helping with the Extras

 Consider the life that your child would have enjoyed had you remained married.
 Perhaps she’d be dancing at the local dance studio, or playing baseball on the local little league team.
-Just because his parents divorced does not mean the child should have to give up these extras, so child support will help pay for the extracurriculars your child may like to participate in.
+Just because a child’s parents divorce does not mean the child should have to give up these extras, so child support will help pay for the extracurriculars your child may like to participate in.

 Unfortunately, there are many parents out there who are facing financial difficulties because the noncustodial parent is failing to pay child support.
 However, there are some ways to enforce child support payments.
 It is often best to retain a child support and divorce lawyer Bloomington IL relies on who can help you get the child support payments you and your child deserve.